Skip to footer content

 IronPDF: C# PDF Library

-The IronPDF C#PDF library is a .NET library for reading, writing, and customizing PDF documents.
+The IronPDF C# PDF library is a .NET library for reading, writing, and customizing PDF documents.
 The IronPDF C# library seeks to provide the most complete, accurate, and cross-platform source of information about PDFs.
 It offers a high-level API that is designed to be as intuitive as possible.
-The library provides access to the vast majority of features available in Acrobat, including those not provided free of charge by Adobe.
+The library provides access to the vast majority of features available in Adobe Acrobat, including those not provided free of charge.

 The library provides methods and properties that enable you to read and write PDF files using just a few lines of code.
-You can convert PDFs between different versions, read text and metadata from PDFs without extracting them, add pages to existing documents, insert images onto pages at various positions and scales, extract text from pages within documents, and create a new PDF from an existing document, and more.
-The library also includes support for images of various bit depths and formats, including PNGs and TIFFs.
-You can use the library to create your own PDFs or work with other peoples' PDFs.
-The library also provides support for creating and manipulating bookmarks, finding text within PDFs, extracting text from PDFs, extracting shapes from documents and adding them to new PDFs, splitting documents into pages, and merging them back together again.
+You can convert PDFs between different versions, read text from PDFs and metadata from PDFs without extracting them, add pages to existing documents, insert images onto pages at various positions and scales, extract text from pages within documents, create a new PDF from an existing document, and more.
+The library also includes support for images of various bit depths and formats, including PNGs and convert multi-frame TIFFs to PDFs.
+You can use the library to create your own PDFs or work with other people's PDFs.
+The library also provides support for creating and manipulating bookmarks within PDFs, finding text within PDFs, extracting text from PDFs, extracting shapes from documents and adding them to new PDFs, splitting PDF documents into pages and merging them back together again.

 Code Example